Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/01-workshop.md

-# Workshop01 Listing ToDos from embedded database
+# Workshop01 Listing Todos from embedded database

 - Create a Spring project with Gradle
 - Add dependencies: